 Why is a blower useful?

 Typically when cleaning any electronics, you don’t want to vacuum the dust, you always want to blow the dust off as it’s the safest and most effective way.
 This includes computer fans, motherboards, keyboards, or even speakers.
 What’s cool about the BB2 Electronic blower is that it is strong enough to get the job done for most things and maybe even strong enough for cleaning out a large tower PC – but not too strong where you would have to worry about damaging your fans.
 I really wasn’t expecting the level of power in such a small device.
-For visualization, if you turn it on to max power and place it on your mouse pad, it will start spinning in circles or you could also blow your mouse around if pointed at the mouse from a few inches away.
+For visualization, if you turn it on to max power and place it on your mouse pad, it will start spinning in circles, or you could also blow your mouse around if you are pointing at the mouse from a few inches away.

 You’ll still need something like a microfiber cloth to get rid of all of the major fingerprinting and grime of the camera, but once that’s done, this is all you’ll really need.